cognitect/transit-format/README.md

 * [Python](http://github.com/cognitect/transit-python)
 * [Ruby](http://github.com/cognitect/transit-ruby)

+Each library's major.minor version number corresponds to the version of this specification it implements.

 _NOTE: Transit is a work in progress and may evolve based on feedback.
 As a result, while Transit is a great option for transferring data between applications, it should not yet be used for storing data durably over time.
 This recommendation will change when the specification is complete._

 # Specification